Soojin-Lee0819/Computational-Artwork/Final Project/README.md

 ## Final Circuit

-This is an original circuit without any ornaments on the board
+This is an original circuit without any ornaments on the board.
+It has two breadboards and a servo motor.
+One bread board has four LED lights and another bread board has 2 potentiometers, one yellow button and one one photoresistor.

 ![alt-text](Images/circuit2.png)

-This is the final circuit with a world map and the spinner attached
+This is the final circuit with a world map and the spinner attached.

 ![alt-text](Images/circuit1.png)